eric-chou/eric-chou.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
 I grew up in Dayton, Ohio, and I moved to Pittsburgh for my undergraduate education in bioinformatics at the University of Pittsburgh.
-Since then, I have continued working in Pittsburgh in a variety of research projects for Pitt's Department of Biomedical Informatics.
+I have consistently been working on several research projects with Pitt faculty in a variety capacities during my undergraduate career and afterward.
+Since graduating in 2016, I have continued working in Pittsburgh for Pitt's Department of Biomedical Informatics.